Meronymic Ontology Extraction via Large Language Models: Limitations

 \section{Limitations}

 The evaluations in this paper rely on LLM-as-a-judge\AR{; supplementing this with user studies may provide more evidence for our findings}. \AR{For example, i}n the real-world, well-organised product ontologies may ultimately be used to drive user engagement.
-A comprehensive user study could therefore extend to the impact of product ontologies on downstream metrics. \DZ{We note, however, that user studies may suffer from a different set of biases \citep{chen2024humans}. }Product ontologies currently also lack a standard benchmark, with which future progress could be better evaluated.
-Finally, the performance-improving benefits of LLM-based approaches need to be weighed against potentially higher costs, such as in environmental or monetary terms. \DZ{As with most LLM-based approaches, hallucinations are a challenge in \AR{our} work.
+A comprehensive user study could therefore extend to the impact of product ontologies on downstream metrics. \DZ{We note, however, that user studies may suffer from a different set of biases \citep{chen2024humans}.} \DZ{As with most LLM-based approaches, hallucinations are a challenge in \AR{our} work.
 While a fundamental solution to this problem is outside the scope of this \AR{paper}, we partially mitigate against this by fine-tuning our models on real product ontologies.
-Future work could also investigate the use of ensembles of LLMs as a way of mitigating hallucinations in any single model.}
+Future work could also investigate the use of ensembles of LLMs as a way of mitigating hallucinations in any single model.} Product ontologies currently also lack a standard benchmark, with which future progress could be better evaluated.
+Finally, the performance-improving benefits of LLM-based approaches need to be weighed against potentially higher costs, such as in environmental or monetary terms.